Haworthia maraisii Poelln.

 Haworthia magnifica var. maraisii, Haworthia mirabilis var. maraisii

-Haworthia maraisii is a small succulent that forms rosettes of dark green leaves with small raised tubercles.
+Haworthia maraisii is a small succulent that forms rosettes of dark green leaves with small raised tubercles and sometimes small spines on margins and keel.
 The rosettes are slowly proliferous and grow up to 2.8 inches (7 cm) in diameter.
-Leaves are opaque, usually retused, up to 1.6 inches (4 cm) long and up to 0.4 inches (1 cm) wide, and sometimes with small spines on margins and keel.
+Leaves are opaque, usually retused, up to 1.6 inches (4 cm) long and 0.4 inches (1 cm) wide.
 Flowers are white with greenish-brown veins and appear in late spring to summer on unbranched, up to 20 inches (30 cm) long stalks.

 The specific epithet "maraisii" honors the South African botanist Wessel R.B.
 Marais.